kragen/derctuo/6-trit-variac.md

-Watching the YouTube channel of Espacio de César, I was amused to see him describe a "homemade 8-bit variac" ("variac casero de 8 bits").
+Watching the YouTube channel of Espacio de César, I was amused to see him describe a “homemade 8-bit variac” (“variac casero de 8 bits”).
 He suggests winding 8 secondaries of different sizes on a single transformer whose primary is connected to 240 VAC: one that produces 1 VAC, one that produces 2 VAC, and so on up to 128 VAC.
-(He's using a microwave-oven transformer, but recommends using a smaller one instead.)
+(He’s using a microwave-oven transformer, but recommends using a smaller one instead.)
 By connecting these to 8 pairs of banana-plug terminals in a metal box, you get a sort of variac; for example, if you want 42